Comparative pulse shape discrimination study for Ca(Br, I)$_2$ scintillators using machine learning and conventional methods: Materials and Methods

 \subsubsection{Convolutional neural network: CNN}

 A CNN model was also used for the PSD.
 Specifically, the ResNet-18 model~\cite{bib:Miyazaki:ResNet} was adopted, which is widely used in the field of machine learning.
 Table~\ref{tab:miyazaki:resnet} shows the configuration of ResNet-18 and the output size of the components.
 Note that batch normalization~\cite{bib:Miyazaki:batch_norm} and the ReLU followed the convolution layers.
 The residual block retained the input signal of the block and then added that signal to the output of the block.
 This procedure enabled stable training, even when the number of layers was large.
+We uses the binary cross entropy to train the mode.
+The loss values are shown in Fig.~\ref{fig:loss_mlp_cnn}~(b).
+The validation losses were oscillated comparing to the training.
+Generally, these oscillations are caused by overfitting to the training data.
+Thus, we can keep the best model over the validation losses to avoid the overfitting.
 The convolution layers were expected to capture the one-dimensional changes of waveforms.
 The initial size and channel of a waveform were 1024 and 1, respectively.
 ResNet-18 gradually expanded the channel by reducing the size.
 Finally, MLP was used to predict the probability of $\alpha$.
 The separation plot for the test data is shown in Fig.~\ref{subfig:cnn}.